-Strategic Objective Healthy, Inclusive, Engaging Relevant 10-Year Strategies 1b - Promote a harmonious community that celebrates its diversity.
+Healthy, Inclusive, Engaging

+1b - Promote a harmonious community that celebrates its diversity.

 1c - Embrace the city's heritage and history.

 1d - Support an inclusive community by fostering access and equity for all.

 1e - Deliver great and exciting events and programs for our people and visitors.

-Responsibility Director Community and Lifestyle Related Documents, Plans and Strategies Relationships ALIA Standards and guidelines for Australian Community groups and partners Public Libraries 2020 State Library City of Liverpool and District Historical Society Liverpool Genealogy Society
+Director Community and Culture

+Relationships

+Community groups and partners

+State Library

+Liverpool District Historical Society

+Liverpool Genealogical Society